richardschoen/howtostuff/installgitbucketonibmi.md

 # How to install GitBucket on IBM i
 GitBucket is an open source Java based git server for IBM i.

-This Git server can host any of your git project source code and has many other features.
+This GitBucket git server can host any of your git project source code and the server has many other features such as Wikis for documentation.

 GitBucket is a great way to keep all your git based source code in a single repository.